Latin American and Latinx Studies Minor

 • Dr. Richard Warren (History)

-Goal 1: be knowledgeable about the history, cultures, economic, business, political and/or social trends of Latin America and/or Latinx communities in the United States.
+Goal 1: Key Content: Students will understand key content, concepts, and/or theories in the study of Latin America and/or Latinx communities in the United States.

 Students complete the Minor in Latin American and Latinx Studies (LALS) with six courses.
 To ensure the interdisciplinary focus of the minor, courses from at least three participating departments must be represented among the six courses.
 Students may petition the LALS Program Director to receive credit for courses not listed below, such as courses taken abroad.
 Students participating in a study abroad or a study tour to Latin America are encouraged to ask the LALS Program Director about financial support for travel.